DreadfulBot/python.fasty-remote-installer/readme.md

 :: that shoud be compressed and sent to remote host set src_rel_path=../build
 ```
+In env-script placed some server-depended data, some of which is secret.
+So, idea is that secret data is stored only in memory, not in local files.

-Some other config options, such as name-settings, can be found in top of script, in # configuration area.
+Some other config options, such as name-settings, can be found in *tu-config.ini*.
 Feel free to change them for your needs.
+This file stores not secret data, that is free of concrete project and can be used from time to time in each of your project.

 So, to use this script you need:
 * set env variables (windows users can run *tu-init-env.bat* in cmd)
+* set *tu-config.ini* file
 * run *tu-upload.py* with python 3.6.x
 * wait operation be finished